 EXPLORATION WORK COMPLETED AT THE COLUMBA

-To date, results of mapping and sampling completed by Kootenay have resulted in the confirmation of anomalous silver in numerous veins at surface mapped over strike lengths from 200 meters to 2 kilometers.
-Initial channel sampling by Kootenay has grades ranging from 1 gpt to a high of 692 gpt silver over widths of 0.5 to 6 meters.
-Sampling and mapping of known veins has been completed.
-Prospecting for new veins and additional sampling and mapping continues in preparation for drill testing.
+To prepare for drilling, Kootenay completed mapping and sampling which resulted in the confirmation of anomalous silver in numerous veins at surface mapped over strike lengths from 200 meters to 2 kilometers.
+Initial channel sampling by Kootenay returned grades ranging from 1 gpt to a high of 692 gpt silver over widths of 0.5 to 6 meters.
+With sampling and mapping of known veins has been completed, prospecting for new veins and additional sampling and mapping continues will continue in preparation for drill testing.